Investors are keenly interested in gauging the performance of SaaS companies, as this is indicative of their long-term viability.

 For example, if you are attempting to launch an e-learning platform or healthcare solutions, then valuing those businesses on the basis of each team member’s qualifications may not be sufficient.
 If investors were provided with information about the certifications possessed by individuals within a given enterprise, this could help them judge their potential success rates more efficiently.

 Without any hesitation, we can tell you that there are many tools and services online that can assist in assessing your project lead’s qualifications.
 This includes platforms such as LinkedIn and GitHub, where you can locate key contacts and check out their portfolio of work; or even social media sites like Facebook and Twitter where one can find out more about who they actually know!
-If you’re on social media, you can use social media analytics tools to get these details on better audience analytics, in case of your website, via Google Analytics4 and its embedded analytics capabilities.
+If you’re on social media, you can use social media analytics tools to get these details on better audience analytics, in case of your website, via a free rank checker tool or Google Analytics4 and its embedded analytics capabilities.
 By harnessing the power of data such as these – along with taking the time to reflect upon it while brainstorming ideas – anyone can acquire a clearer picture of what makes a successful business worth investing in.
 Or you could also use a content idea generator to come up with effective topics/ideas!

 7. Paid Trial Conversion / Product Market Fit